Possum pie

-Possum pie is a pie in American cuisine that is an iconic pie rarely seen outside Arkansas.
-The pie is made with several layers, usually a vanilla pudding or cream cheese layer, then another layer like chocolate custard.
+Possum pie is an iconic American pie that is rarely seen outside Arkansas.
+The pie is made with several layers, with the most common being layers of vanilla pudding, cream cheese, chocolate custard and/or sour cream.
 There are many different combinations making use of alternating layers of cream cheese and puddings topped with whipped cream.
 The pecan shortbread crust is different from other icebox pies.

+Possum pie earned its name because the pie "plays possum" by hiding all the layers of its ingredients under a thick whipped cream topping.
+The dessert does not actually contain possum meat.